benmvp/slides/2020/jsconfhi/perfect-lib.md

 - So that's it!
 - Just flooded you with a lot of information
   * Reminder: slides are available online
-- Hopefully 1, 2 or all 8 of these suggestions will prove useful to you
-  * You've got some notes scribbled to go check things out later
-  * You don't need to be overwhelmed and try to learn at once
-  * Get good at **one thing** and build on it
+- Hopefully there are a few new things you've learned
+  * I've also likely forgotten some things so I'd love your feedback!
-- **Conference:** Inviting me to share my knowledge/experience with y'all (**Gray**)
+- **Conference:** Inviting me to share my knowledge/experience with y'all (**Kelly** + crew)
 - **YOU!** For being such an engaged audience
   * Not going to take any questions
   * But if you've got questions, feel free to find me afterwards